 Governance is a team sport.
 Make sure that your core governance planning team includes representatives from both business and IT.
 Your team will likely need to meet more frequently in the beginning of your rollout and then periodically to review new capabilities and new business expectations.

 Work through the key governance decisions – but don't try to make every decision at once.
 Make the critical decisions about provisioning and naming and external access and then work through the remaining decisions.

 In addition to external sharing, discussed earlier, another key decision for every organization is how to provision sites and groups.
 For example, consider the following:

-Because it is so easy for users to create Microsoft 365 groups, you may want to open group creation so that IT is not inundated with requests to create them on behalf of other people.
-To avoid "group sprawl," you could create a custom workflow that sends an email with governance, training, and other information to group creators soon after the group is created.
+Because it is so easy for users to create Microsoft 365 groups and teams, you may want to open group and team creation so that IT is not inundated with requests to create them on behalf of other people.
+To avoid sprawl, you could create a custom workflow that sends an email with governance, training, and other information to group and team creators.
 (For example, "You just created a site/team, community, etc. -- here are your responsibilities and links to training...")
 On the other hand, depending on your business, you might want to control who has the ability to create groups.

 If you want to control how SharePoint sites are created, you can hide the Create site link on the SharePoint start page.
 Create a custom form, or create a custom site design and site script to automate provisioning new modern SharePoint sites using a pre-defined site structure that can include links to your governance and training best practices.

 Business outcome goals should be the primary driver for your governance decisions:

 Understand the regulatory requirements that affect your organization.
 Some of your key decisions and implementation requirements may need to be aligned to the environment in which you operate.